Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Background

 We detail the three kinds of signing used across the four registries considered in this work.
 These registries largely follow the maintainer-signer style.
 The registries support the signing of different artifacts.

-\myparagraph{Maven, PyPi---Packages} In Maven (Java) and PyPi (Python), the signing target is the software package.
+\myparagraph{Maven, PyPI---Packages} In Maven (Java) and PyPI (Python), the signing target is the software package.

-\myparagraph{HuggingFace---Commits} In HuggingFace (machine learning models), the signing target is the git commits that underlie the package.
+\myparagraph{Hugging Face---Commits} In Hugging Face (machine learning models), the signing target is the git commits that underlie the package.
 Signed commits may be interleaved with unsigned ones, reducing the security guarantee of a package that combines both kinds of commits.
-HuggingFace's commit-based approach means that signatures only ensure that the \textit{changes} to package artifacts are authentic.
+Hugging Face's commit-based approach means that signatures only ensure that the \textit{changes} to package artifacts are authentic.

 \myparagraph{DockerHub---Packages (container images)} In DockerHub (Docker container images), the signing target is the package, \ie the container image.
-Maintainers sign the packages, but unlike in Maven, PyPi, and HuggingFace, the cryptographic materials are stored and managed by a registry service called Notary that is run in conjunction with DockerHub.
+Maintainers sign the packages, but unlike in Maven, PyPI, and Hugging Face, the cryptographic materials are stored and managed by a registry service called Notary that is run in conjunction with DockerHub.
 This system provides a compromise between maintainer-signer and registry-signer: the maintainer attests to publication of the image, but the user must trust that the Notary service is not compromised (loss of cryptographic materials).